MEL Client FAQs

 Will you collect and remove my leaves?

-There are a few circumstances where I would recommend removing all leaves from a property, such as disease management or solarization treatments.
+There are a few circumstances where I would recommend removing all leaves from a property, such as disease management.
 MEL does not have the equipment to remove large amounts of leaf matter.
 Fallen leaves are important to ecosystem health.
 They return nutrients to the soil and provide winter habitat.
-They also help prevent I encourage homeowners to leave at least some of their leaves and work them into the landscape for mulch.
+They also help prevent erosion.
+I encourage homeowners to leave at least some of their leaves and work them into the landscape for mulch.

 Will you use chemicals on my property?

-I am working towards a commercial applicator license.
-When that happens, my policy will be: Targeted herbicide treatments are sometimes necessary for the removal of invasives such as bittersweet, honeysuckle, autumn olive, Japanese knotweed, and buckthorn.
+Targeted herbicide and pesticide treatments are sometimes necessary for the control of invasive species.
 Poison ivy in workspaces is always treated before other work will begin.
 I do not apply glues, dyes or other consumer product chemicals to the landscape.
+All applications will be discussed with the property owner prior to use.

 Will you spread mulch or gravel at my property?

-It depends on the size of the site and types of need.
-A simple pruning or spring weeding can usually be completed within 1-2 days.
+It depends on the size of the site and needs.
+A simple pruning can usually be completed within 1-2 days.
 A site redesign and/or maintenance plan may be contracted on an annual basis as needs change throughout the seasons.
 It takes multiple seasons to understand a landscape.

 How do you handle invasive species?